Building an Online Business (Pros and Cons!)Jan 10, 2022

 It doesn't always feel comfortable to put yourself out there (I still struggle with showing up, especially on social media) but it does get easier with practice.

 Having some support also helps.
 I’m grateful to be a part of a wonderful Mastermind for SLPs who are accent instructors.
 I also get a ton of support in the private Facebook group for The Accent Channel Method teachers and my free private group for accent and pronunciation instructors.

 If you’d like to join that group, click here. (it’s free!)

 Accent and pronunciation training is such enjoyable work, I really encourage you to take that first step.

 If you aren't sure where to begin, my Getting Started Guide is a great place to start.
 You'll learn about the skills, software, certifications, and other basics that you'll need to start working with your own students.

-Download the guide to learn about the skills, software, certifications, and other basics that you'll need to start working with paying students.
+Download the FREE guide to learn about the skills, software, certifications, and other basics that you'll need to start working with paying students.